NGSEP/NGSEPcore/README.txt

 			  three columns: Sequence name (chromosome), first
 			  position in the sequence, and last position in the sequence.
 Both positions are assumed to be 1-based.
+	-fgid FILE	: File with ids of genes that should be filtered out.
+			  The first column should have the gene ids.
+Other columns are ignored.
+	-sgid FILE	: File with ids of genes that should be selected.
+The first column should have the gene ids.
+Other columns are ignored.

 -----------------
 Comparing genomes